digitallawyer/openlegaldictionary/_definitions/franchise.md

 body: A apecial privilege conferred by government npon an individual or corporation, and which does not belong to the citizens of the country generally, of common right.
-  It is essential to the character of a franchise that it should be a grant from the sovereign authority, and ln this country no franchise can be held which ls not derived from a law of the state.
+  It is essential to the character of a franchise that it should be a grant from the sovereign authority, and in this country no franchise can be held which is not derived from a law of the state.
 In England, a franchise is defined to be a royal privilege in the hands of a subject.
 In this country, it is a privilege of a public nature, which cannot be exercised without a legislative graut.
 See Bank of Augusta v.
 Earle,